top of page

 Turn on your “night parent” behavior at night from the very beginning!
 This is a very important psychological cue that your baby will recognize more and more as she gets older.
 At night, be sure to stay very calm and loving with your baby but quite neutral and quiet.
 This does not mean you need to give your baby the silent treatment by any stretch, but just coming up with a simply whispered murmur like “shhhhh, night time, Mama’s here” should suffice for your verbal interactions with your baby.
 It’s okay to have eye contact with your baby in the night, but avoid playful singing, playing, turning on music or TV, showing your baby toys, etc. Keep your nighttime interactions as brief as possible, change diapers only when absolutely necessary, and as long as he or she isn’t crying, put your baby back into her crib or bassinet as soon as you can after nursing, feeding or burping.

-3. Avoid caffeine if nursing
+3. Avoid excessive caffeine if nursing

-Caffeine does cross the breast milk and while it’s widely considered safe to drink a small amount each day while nursing it is a stimulant and can have such an effect on your new baby.
+Caffeine does cross into breast milk and while it’s widely considered safe to drink a small amount each day while nursing it is a stimulant and can have such an effect on your new baby.
 Babies have different tolerances to caffeine (as do adults!) so if you feel like you’ve been doing everything “right” and you’re still having wakeful spells in the night, take stock of your caffeine and chocolate intake.
 Also consider your pumped milk if you are giving breast milk bottles.
 If you pump in the morning after a cup of coffee or in the afternoon after a nice chocolate treat, label that milk as “day” milk so your baby doesn’t get that boost of caffeine in the middle of the night!

 Newborns and Sleep – The First Six Weeks